 Nautical depth: How deep is the water really?

-To ensure that ships can navigate safely in the harbor, it is crucial to know how deep the water is.
+To ensure that ships can navigate safely in the harbour, it is essential to know how deep the water is.
 To this end, the water depth is regularly measured.
-However, if there is silt on the bottom, there is sometimes a layer of silt and water at the interface between the seabed and the water, somewhat like thick cocoa.
-Can ships navigate safely through this?
-The HPA is investigating this together with its partners from Rotterdam and Antwerp in the “Nautical Depth” project.
+However, if there is mud on the seabed, there is sometimes a layer of mud and water at the interface between the seabed and the water, somewhat like thick cocoa.
+Can ships navigate through this safely?
+The HPA is investigating this together with its partners from Rotterdam and Antwerp as part of the ‘Nautical Depth’ project.

 Read more